 - Explore how fish come from sea to table

 - Discover what a fish needs in an Aquarium, and out in the ocean

 - Zero in on a unique species, to learn all about it; and to present in a program-culminating project

 - Meet other like-minded teens and have fun!

 Tuition and Expenses

-Once accepted to MBIT, tuition for MBIT:Fish (4-day spring course) is $240; tuition for MBIT:Scientist (6-day fall course) is $360 per participant.
+Once accepted to MBIT, tuition for MBIT:Fish is $360 per paticipant.
 Snacks are provided, but participants must bring their own lunch.
 Lunch may also be purchased at the Aquarium Café.
 Limited needs-based financial aid may be available.
 Inquire with the MBIT office at 617-973-0250.

 How to Sign Up

-Fall MBIT applications will be available by July..
+Spring MBIT applications will be available in January.